jon-jacky/home/commonplace.md

   important.
 It is the feature from which Lisp derives much of its power.

   It is possible to make a Lisp-like language where the surface syntax represents vectors instead of cons cells.
 In fact, this makes a useful exercise.
-If you undertake this exercise you will come to know the answer to the question: why has this idea (a vector-based Lisp) not gained more wide-spread adoption?
   If you undertake this exercise you will come to know the answer to the
   question: why has this idea (a vector-based Lisp) not gained more wide-spread adoption?